umbraco/UmbracoDocs/Tutorials/Multisite-Setup/index.md

 While such a setup might be handy, it also comes with drawbacks.
 It is important to keep in mind that having multiple sites on one Umbraco project:
-- Might increase resource usage
+- Might increase resource usage.
-- Could interfere with editors' workflows, especially if there are multiple people working on both websites at once (that is because the solution will still use one database for both websites)
+- Could interfere with editors' workflows, especially if there are multiple people working on both websites at once.
+That is because the solution will still use one database for both websites.
-- Limit your options in regards to developing new features and making schema changes
+- Limit your options in regards to developing new features and making schema changes.

 On Umbraco Cloud-hosted sites we recommend using the [Baseline](../../Umbraco-Cloud/Getting-Started/Baselines/) functionality - which comes with added benefits, and offers increased stability compared to the multisite solution in a single project.